amandamxavier/repo-template/README.md

 ## 📜 License

-This project is made under the MIT license, for more information about its possible use and modification, [click here](LICENSE).
+This project is made under the MIT license, for more information about its possible use, modification, and sharing, [click here](LICENSE).